Colorado Military and Veterans Benefits

 Who is eligible for Colorado Residency for Tuition Purposes for Nonresident Service Members, Veterans and their Families?
 Colorado residency for tuition purposes requirements:

-Active Duty Service member: Service member on active duty in the U.S. Armed Forces that is stationed in Colorado on Permanent Change of Station orders (PCS) or on temporary duty (TDY/TAD) in Colorado.
+Active Duty Service Member: Nonresident Service members serving on active duty in the U.S. Armed Forces who are stationed in Colorado on Permanent Change of Station orders (PCS) or on temporary duty (TDY/TAD) are eligible for residency for tuition purposes.
 Once qualified as an in-state student, the Service member does not lose eligibility.

 Active Duty Dependent: A dependent of an active duty Service member currently stationed in Colorado must meet the following requirements:

 Dependent at the time the Service member is stationed in Colorado

 If a Child, the biological or adopted Child